malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 There are two powers in any country: financial and political.
 A society can only truly be free when they keep each other in check.

-We can actually try analyzing further than I ever have: the financial power of a society is almost alimentary.
+The financial power of a society is almost alimentary.
 It exists to feed consumption.
-It is the Social Id.
-The political power, on the other hand, is the Social Ego.
+It is the <term>Social Id</term>.
+The political power, on the other hand, is the <term>Social Ego</term>.
 The one, Dionysian, the other, Apollonian.
-Too free a market, addiction.
-Too restricted a market, neurosis.
+Too free a market, <term>addiction</term>.
+Too restricted a market,
+<term>neurosis</term>.

 # Concentration of Power and the Origin of Political Institutions